-Refer to course descriptions in the back of this catalog for course prerequisites. \star (S-L) = Course(s) with field-based service-learning component.
+Refer to course descriptions in the back of this catalog for course prerequisites.
+(S-L) = Course(s) with field-based service-learning component.

-30 hours M.A. in Christian Ministry Required Curriculum 30 hours M.B.A.
-Required Curriculum 60 hours TOTAL Dual Degree (excluding prerequisites)
+30 hours M.B.A.
+Required Curriculum

 Master of Arts in Communication/Master of Arts in Management DUAL DEGREE PLAN